kastnerc/totokos-backend/README.md

 ![Screenshot 2024-11-15 235140](https://github.com/user-attachments/assets/2431ae0e-c43b-4e04-9401-45a1314fc716)
 ![image](https://github.com/user-attachments/assets/a2702d3f-424a-423d-93e3-bd427f36d239)

+The updateProduct function updates a product's details based on the provided id and request body data.
+It updates fields such as product_name, product_price, description, stock, expiry_date, and id_category.
+After a successful update, it retrieves the updated product and creates a new entry in the Price_History table to log the updated price with a timestamp.
+The response includes the updated product details and a confirmation of the price history entry.

 ### DELETE

 The delete request is quite self-explanatory: it deletes information created by the user.
 This is the most destructive of all requests and is only employed when necessary.